section-engineering-education/engineering-education/content/articles/in-page-filtered-search-with-vanilla-javascript/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /engineering-education/in-page-filtered-search-with-vanilla-javascript/
+url: /in-page-filtered-search-with-vanilla-javascript/
-title: In-Page Filtered Search With Vanilla JavaScript
+title: In-Page Filtered Search with Vanilla JavaScript
 description: This tutorial will be an introduction to in-page filtered search for any webpages.
 We will be building a simple webpage to demonstrate in-page search.
 author: cecilia-wanjiru-wairimu
-date: 2021-12-26T00:00:00-16:45
+date: 2022-01-04T00:00:00-17:00
-topics: []
+topics: [Languages]
 excerpt_separator: <!--more-->
 images: